-There are a number of non-auditory conditions that can cause tinnitus, as well as lifestyle factors.
+There are a number of non-auditory conditions that have been identified as tinnitus causes, as well as lifestyle factors.
 Hypertension or high blood pressure, thyroid problems, and chronic brain syndromes can all cause tinnitus without any specific auditory problems.
 Stress and fatigue may cause tinnitus, or can contribute to an exacerbation of an existing case.
 Poor diet and lack of exercise that may cause blood vessel and heart problems may also either cause it or exacerbate an existing condition.
-It is also possible that tinnitus could be caused by food or beverage allergies, but these causes are not well documented and are difficult to sort out.
+It is also possible that tinnitus could be caused by food or beverage allergies, but these tinnitus causes are not well documented and are difficult to sort out.

 In most cases, there is no specific, tried-and-true treatment for ear and head noise.
 If an otolaryngologist finds a specific cause for your tinnitus, he or she may be able to offer specific treatment to eliminate the noise.
 This determination may require extensive testing, including x-rays and other imaging studies, audiological tests, tests of balance function, and other laboratory work.
 However, most of the time, other than linking the presence of tinnitus to sensory hearing loss, specific causes are very difficult to identify.
 Although there is no specific medication for tinnitus, occasionally medications may be tried and some may help to reduce the noise.

 - Amplification (hearing aids)

 - Cognitive therapy